top of page

 The Presence of God

-Throughout history, humanity has sought to comprehend the greatness of the Creator.
-Words such as omnipotent (all-powerful), omniscient (all-knowing), and omnipresent (present everywhere) have emerged to express God's divine attributes.
-Though these terms still fall short, they reflect the natural human response to a Being beyond comprehension.
-Additional attributes such as immutable (unchanging) and eternal (without beginning or end) further highlight God's uniqueness.
+Throughout history, humanity has tried to describe the greatness of the Creator.
+Words such as omnipotent (all-powerful), omniscient (all-knowing), and omnipresent (present everywhere) have been used to express God’s divine attributes.
+Other terms, such as immutable (unchanging) and eternal (without beginning or end), also help us speak of His unique and infinite nature.

-- Immutable – “With whom is no variableness, neither shadow of turning.”
-(James 1:17)
+• Immutable — “With whom there is no variation or shadow of turning.” — James 1:17

-Even within Christian communities, some deny God’s omnipresence, claiming it is illogical or akin to pantheism.
-Others attempt to retain the term while redefining it: stating that God is "present" through agents like angels or His word, rather than personally present.
+Even within Christian communities, some deny God’s omnipresence, claiming that it is illogical or too close to pantheism.
+Others keep the word “omnipresent” but redefine it to mean that God is only present through representatives — such as angels, His word, or His influence — rather than personally present by His own Spirit.

 Presence implies more than influence.
 It suggests a personal, relational nearness—communication, interaction, intimacy.
 A message, a vision, or even a miracle may point to God’s influence, but only His personal presence brings true communion.